 Prevention Two: Restrict Login Attempts

-Since brute force attacks involve repeated attempts to guess passwords, if you can restrict the number of attempts it can make, you can prevent any unauthorised access.
+Since brute force attacks involve repeated attempts to guess passwords, if you can restrict the number of attempts it can make, you can prevent any unauthorized access.

 WP Limit Login Attempts (https://en-gb.wordpress.org/plugins/wp-limit-login-attempts/) is a WordPress plugin that prevents multiple login attempts.
 If too many login attempts are made, the plugin will temporarily block the IP.
 It also uses a captcha verification, which helps to prevent many brute force software attacks.